SebastianZakrzewski/lead_capture_page/README.md

 4. Push to the branch
 5. Open a Pull Request

-## License
+## 📞 Support

-This project is licensed under the MIT License.
+For support and questions, please open an issue in the repository.